majje/xperia-dockerfile/README.md

 It will mount the `$AOSPSRC` directory in the container at /root/repo.
 Changes to the repo will be visible for both the docker container and the host system.

+## Build
+Build according to the Xperia AOSP document mentioned above.